-The 2025 Earthshot Prize Awards ceremony will be held on November 5 at the spectacular Museum of Tomorrow in Rio de Janeiro.
+The Earthshot Prize 2025 Awards Ceremony will be held on 5 November at the spectacular Museum of Tomorrow in Rio de Janeiro.

 This will be the first time the Prize will be held in Latin America, a historic milestone that reinforces Brazil’s prominence on the global climate agenda.